hybridgreen/hybridgreen/README.md

 ---
 - 🍃 Currently building [Trailstory](https://trailstory.vercel.app/)
 - 🧠 Working on my backend skills with [Boot.Dev](https://www.boot.dev/u/hybridgreen)
-- 🌍 I'm from Benin 🇧🇯 - Previously in London 🇬🇧 now in Tokyo.
+- 🌍 I'm from Benin 🇧🇯 - Based in London
 - ✉️ You can reach me at y.yayaoye@gmail.com

   🤝 Let's collaborate on your projects